bitshares/bitshares.github.io-old/_posts/zh/2015-06-08-migrating-to-bitshares-2.0.md

 of the same transaction prior to the snapshot the vesting balances may be merged into a single balance.

 ## Deprecated Features

 * Wall Messages will not be migrated as the feature is now deprecated
-* Asset description information is no longer part of the blockchain state
+* Asset name/description information is no longer part of the blockchain state
-* Account Public Data is deprecated and is no longer part of the blockchain state
+* Account public data is deprecated and is no longer part of the blockchain state
-* Asset Public Data is deprecated and is no longer part of the blockchain state
 * BitShares URL scheme: bts://... will be deprecated due to migration to hosted wallets